Getting started with AdWords: Creating a campaign that works

 Default bid – The amount you want to pay when someone clicks your ad.
 For now enter the sum you’d be happy with paying per click, you’ll probably adjust this when you create your first advert.

 Ad Extensions – For your first campaign, you don’t need to worry about them.
-We’ll look at their uses in a future post.

 Save and continue.
 Now you need to create an ad group within your campaign.